DTeakell/Python-Requests/README.md

 # Requests
-A simple collection of examples for getting API data
+A simple collection of examples for various REST API functions